-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum share of sustainable investments with an environmental object that are not aligned with the EU Taxonomy?

-The Sub-Fund promotes environmental and social characteristics but does not commit to make any sustainable investments.
-As a consequence, the Sub-Fund does not commit to a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+The Sub-Fund promotes environmental and social characteristics but does not commin make any sustainable investments.
+As a consequence, the Sub-Fund does not commit t minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy.